No Time for Sergeants (The United States Steel Hour): Plot

 The play opens with Will Stockdale sitting on a bench and explaining the circumstances under which he was drafted into the military.
 He plays the Jew's harp and sings as the opening credits play.

 Will is an unsophisticated "plowboy" from Georgia.
 He introduces the audience to the barracks.
 Irving has been put in charge of the barracks even though, according to Will's understanding, Irving has been "sick with ROTC for a whole year."
 Ben Whitledge, a short, skinny soldier with glasses and an ill-fitting uniform, becomes Stockdale's bunk mate.
 On learning that Irving's not sick, Will confronts him and "busts him up some."

 Will and Ben are assigned to the air force and take a train to their new barracks.
 They are assigned to Sgt.
 King.
 Will explains to Sgt.
 King that he and Ben are leaving because they prefer to be in the infantry.
 Sgt.
 King assigns Will as the permanent barracks orderly.
 Will spends a week cleaning, polishing, and painting the entire barracks.

 The Captain inspects the barracks and has never seen them so clean.
 Will gives Sgt.
 King credit for making him permanent barracks orderly.
 The captain orders Sgt.
 King to get Will classified.
 Will goes through classification tests.
 He then meets with the psychiatrist who is unable to provoke the amiable Will.

-A WAC captain scolds Will and Ben for rough-housing.
+A WAF captain scolds Will and Ben for rough-housing.
 Will can't believe there's a women's air force.
 Ben tells Will he shouldn't notice whether a captain is a man or a woman.
 When Sgt.
 King points out the new captain, Will says he doesn't see a woman, just a captain.
 Sgt.
 King worries that Will has failed the eye test.

 Sgt.
 King has the men carry Will out of the barracks to the Purple Grotto bar where they try to get the "guest of honor" drunk.
 Will is accustomed to drinking moonshine laced with kerosene and stays sober as Sgt.
 King gets drunk instead.
 Will returns to the barracks and helps Ben prepare for inspection.
 As the Colonel conducts his inspection, a drunk Sgt.
 King returns and is confronted by the Colonel.
 Will and Ben are assigned to gunnery school.
 Sgt.
 King is demoted to private and assigned to gunnery school with Will.